 Broken habit #3: Just-in-time buying habits

 These days, the unpredictable climate is causing many shoppers to stock up “just in case.”
 We have all experienced this behavior in some way, like when the news says a blizzard is coming and stores run out of bread, milk, and eggs immediately.
 But because COVID-19 is a global phenomenon, these shortages have become much more widespread.
-Months ago when COVID-19 reached our shores, there was a surge in demand for grocery items, household necessities, and even alcohol.
+When COVID-19 reached our shores, there was a surge in demand for grocery items, household necessities, and even alcohol.
 From items like paper towels and bandaids to canned vegetables and hand soap, people are stocking up on more items than ever before.

 Brands that weren’t prepared for a surge of this magnitude have found themselves dealing with strained supply chains, empty shelves, and out-of-stock items.
 Even if your brand didn’t experience this problem to the magnitude described above, the reality is that it still could.
 Even now as states begin to reopen, consumers will likely continue to stock-up in preparation of the “what if” that still lingers around COVID.
 At the very least, you need to start aligning your supply chain today so you can be prepared for future demand fluctuations.